-Christ Church Preservation Trust will mark the installation of a new, custom-built pipe organ in historic Christ Church with the commission of a new work by composers Nathan Davis and Phyllis Chen, who are members of the New York-based, highly acclaimed International Contemporary Ensemble (ICE).
-Working in collaboration with the church’s director of music and organist Parker Kitterman, the composers will draw on the nearly 300-year history of Christ Church’s buildings, grounds, and instruments to create a composition in four movements.
-The performance by Kitterman and 12 members of ICE will guide audiences across the entire church campus, including a section of Independence National Historical Park.
-The work will employ a variety of instruments and technology, such as the church’s mechanically controlled bell carillon, the Benjamin Franklin-designed glass armonica, piano, wind and string instruments, and digitally manipulated sounds played through audience members’ cell phones.
-The piece will culminate in the church sanctuary with a movement that places the new pipe organ at its center.
-Documentation of the composers’ site visits and experimentations with the church bells and organ will be presented as a multimedia exhibition at Christ Church Neighborhood House and online.
+Christ Church Preservation Trust marked the installation of a new, custom-built pipe organ in historic Christ Church with the commission of a new work by composers Nathan Davis and Phyllis Chen, who are members of the New York-based, highly acclaimed International Contemporary Ensemble (ICE).
+Working in collaboration with the church’s director of music and organist Parker Kitterman, the composers drew on the nearly 300-year history of Christ Church’s buildings, grounds, and instruments to create a composition in four movements.
+The performance by Kitterman and 12 members of ICE guided audiences through the church campus, including a section of Independence National Historical Park.
+The work employed a variety of instruments, such as the church’s mechanically controlled bell carillon, the Benjamin Franklin-designed glass armonica, piano, wind and string instruments, and handmade music boxes.
+The piece performed inside the church sanctuary placed the new pipe organ at its center.
+Documentation of the composers’ site visits and experimentations with the church bells and organ were presented as a multimedia exhibition at Christ Church Neighborhood House and online.

 Additional unrestricted funds are added to each grant for general operating support.